mehulagg/gitlab/doc/development/dangerbot.md

 and including it in the matching `danger/plugins/...` file.
 Specs can then be added in `spec/lib/gitlab/danger/...`.

-To know if your `Dangerfile` works, push the branch that contains it to GitLab.
+To determine if your `Dangerfile` works, push the branch that contains it to GitLab.
 This can be quite frustrating, as it significantly increases the cycle time when developing a new task, or trying to debug something in an existing one.
 If you've followed the guidelines above, most of your code can be exercised locally in RSpec, minimizing the number of cycles you need to go through in CI.
 However, you can speed these cycles up somewhat by emptying the `.gitlab/ci/rails.gitlab-ci.yml` file in your merge request.
 Just don't forget to revert the change before merging!

 To enable the Dangerfile on another existing GitLab project, run the following extra steps, based on [this procedure](https://danger.systems/guides/getting_started.html#creating-a-bot-account-for-danger-to-use):

 1. Add `@gitlab-bot` to the project as a `reporter`.
 1. Add the `@gitlab-bot`'s `GITLAB_API_PRIVATE_TOKEN` value as a value for a new CI/CD